 Officials have been accused of avoiding questions, presenting undocumented information and shunning transparency to close Roosevelt’s historic building.
 Their latest move may confirm suspicions that the state-controlled Gary Community School Corporation has something to hide.

-Nearly one month ago, in an email to the Crusader, Michael Tolbert, an attorney for the GCSC, denied a request the newspaper made under the Indiana Public Records and Freedom of Information Act (FOIA) as questions and concerns about the state’s handling of Roosevelt deepened among alumni.
+Last month, in an email to the Crusader, Michael Tolbert, an attorney for the GCSC, denied a request the newspaper made under the Indiana Public Records and Freedom of Information Act (FOIA) as questions and concerns about the state’s handling of Roosevelt deepened among alumni.

 Last month, at a community meeting held by state officials residents were not allowed to ask questions about the $10 million needed to repair and reopen Roosevelt.
 A slide presentation was shown, but no official documents or information was distributed to show what the state has done in the last six months after burst pipes forced the closure of Roosevelt, sending students to a temporary home at the Gary Area Career Center.